A programme of research running the largest-ever set of trials to identify ways to encourage more young women to study Computer Science

 - Subject choice and options materials: Exploratory research into potential barriers to choosing to study the subject further

-Visit the overview page on the NCCE’s website to access the evaluation reports directly as they are published.
+Visit the programme’s overview page on the NCCE’s website to access the evaluation reports directly.

 Find out more